mahof018/stereo-visual-odometry/README.md

 # Stereo visual odometry
 ## General Informations
 - The scripts in this repository can be used to calculate and plot the trajectory based on stereo-camera images in matlab.
-- The rosbag `testdrive_2022-10-25-09-01-50.bag` can be used to extract stereo images and the ground truth trajectory as well as the values for dense stereo-visual-odometry.
-- The conf file [SN10028708.conf](https://support.stereolabs.com/hc/en-us/articles/360007497173-What-is-the-calibration-file) contains the important camera configurations.
-The images in the bag belong to the HD configurations.
+- The Iterative Closest Point Algorithm is used to calculate the transformation between previous and current frames

 ## Important Algorithms
 - [rectifyStereoImages](https://de.mathworks.com/help/vision/ref/rectifystereoimages.html)
 - [detectSURFFeatures](https://de.mathworks.com/help/vision/ref/detectsurffeatures.html)